grofz/aoc2023/README.md

 ## Day 02: Cube Conundrum
 Parse the clear syntax to the array, Search for maximum values in this array.
 Using "split" function.

+## Day 03: Gear Ratios
+Find text labels in a 2D-array of characters, then search arouond this label for the presence of particular characters.

+## Day 04: Scratchcards
+Parse a line of numbers into a pair of arrays.
+Compare the two arrays.